dccarter/cstar/docs/docs.md

 ### Integers

-The default type for integer literals is evaluated based on smallest type that can fit the integer literal.
+The default type for integer literals is evaluated based on the smallest type that can fit the integer literal.
 If a specific type is desired, the literal can be bound to the type.

 ```c